dcunited001/dcunited001.github.io/_drafts/2017-11-01-speed-of-thought-sociophysical-postulates-12-to-20.md

 excerpt: ""
 ---

+- sociophysical telemetry
+  - in networking telemetry is like `show cdp neighbors` for cisco routers. also, there are many other telemetric protocols and methods.

 - macrame/ta'veryn connection (the wheel of time: the web is like the series of possibilities and it's shape is similar to that of high-dimensional convergent knots)